PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 maps, so the exporter no longer implements a second layout-region policy or ad hoc fallback map construction.

+Public PyTorch input/output layout bridges are now owned by the same Torch-free layout module.
+Bridge eligibility is resolved before graph indexing, so a graph whose public shape and layout already match its contract pays no indexing cost.
+When a bridge is required, one lazily created `ModelIRGraphIndex` is shared across every public input and output: indexed consumers and producers are rewired differentially, input Transposes are inserted in the established front-of-graph order, and output Transposes are appended in public-output order.
+Tensor names, bridge metadata, layout permutations, and operator provenance are unchanged while the former complete operator scans are removed.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,